tatianegercina/FinTech/02-Homework/10-Time-Series/Instructions/README.md

 2. Construct a futures spread, by taking [(2 month contract return) - (1 month contract return * -1)].
 This is effectively a bet that the yen will be stronger two months from now than it will be a month from now (regardless of what it is today).

-3. Use an ARMA model and the out-of-sample approaches you've learned to see if you can build a model with a low RMSE.
+3. Use an ARMA model and the out-of-sample approaches you have learned to see if you can build a model with a low RMSE.
 (Then save it!
-In a subsequent unit, you'll learn how to apply your best model to actual trading).
+In a subsequent unit, you will learn how to apply your best model to actual trading).

 - - -